laravel/vapor-docs/1.0/projects/deployments.md

 1. First, add the `VAPOR_API_TOKEN` environment variable to your "Chipper CI > Project Settings > Project Environment Variables" settings so that Chipper CI can authenticate with Vapor while running your build pipeline.

-2. Then, on the "Build Pipeline" section, add a step with the name `Deploy` and the following content:
+2. Then, on the "Build Pipeline" dashboard, add a step with the name `Deploy` and the following content:

 ```bash
 if [[ $CI_COMMIT_BRANCH == 'master' ]]; then